-\item \emph{Analysis policy} that specifies the problem decomposition.
+Based on these insights, we present \ToolName, a compositional neuro-symbolic approach that supports compilation-free and customizable analysis, of which the workflow is demonstrated in Figure~\ref{fig:workflow}.
+Apart from the analyzed program, the inputs of \ToolName\ also include: \begin{itemize}[leftmargin=*] \item \emph{Analysis policy} that specifies the problem decomposition.
 Specifically, we employ a restricted form of Datalog as our analysis policy language.
 It allows users to introduce \emph{symbolic} and \emph{neural relations}, which depict syntactic and semantic properties as prerequisites, and derive desired program properties depicted by \emph{intensional relations} in Datalog rules.
 For example, Figure~\ref{fig:input}(a) shows the analysis policy of program slicing with the slicing seed \textsf{userCity} at line 26.
-The symbolic relations \textsf{ExprName} and \textsf{ExprLoc} support localizing the slicing seed, while the symbolic relation \textsf{CtrlDep} and the neural relation \textsf{DataDep} serve as the ingredients for slicing. \xz{I suggest you explain a bit more here and the background how datalog rules are evaluated.
-Otherwise, a lot of the phrases and discussions later may not make sense to audience that are not datalog experts}
+The symbolic relations \textsf{ExprName} and \textsf{ExprLoc} support localizing the slicing seed, while the symbolic relation \textsf{CtrlDep} and the neural relation \textsf{DataDep} serve as the ingredients for slicing.

 \item \emph{Neural relation specifications} that determine how to derive semantic properties depicted by neural relations via prompting.
 They consist of the definitions of semantic properties and several examples with explanations.
 In program slicing, the specified neural relation specification in Figure~\ref{fig:input}(b) determines how to populate the neural relation \textsf{DataDep} depicting data dependencies. \end{itemize}